rensspi/EUR-ASSIGNMENT/docs/project_proposal.md

 Describe the business or domain you're working with:
 - Industry: Local government in water management
 - Company/Organization: Waterschap Rivierenland
 - Business Problem: Data quality of core data in our organization is unknown and unquantifiable.
 This makes is hard for users to assess the usability of the data.
 For gorvernments transparency is valued.
 It is guaranteed with the law 'Wet Open Overheid'.
 If a decision is made based on a certain dataset, other parties have the right to ask why a decision is made and based on which data.
-As a government you have to be able to explain how the quality is being guaranteed and based on what requirements.
+As a government you have to be able to explain how the quality of data is being guaranteed and based on what requirements.
 Checks on completeness, timeliness and accuracy are a good place to start describing data quality.
 To find irregular patterns in our data we can use machine learning.
 This way we can classify the datasets based on data quality.
 At least that is the idea we propose to test in this proposal.

 ## Data Sources
 List the data sources you plan to use: